 - Click OK.

-- Run Modern Warfare to see if the problem is resolved.
+- Try running Modern Warfare to determine whether the issue is solved.

 Launch Warzone on DirectX 11